secretgraph/secretgraph/README.md

 # TODO

+-   introduce new encrypted tag syntax: encrypted tags are prefixed with ~
 -   move to dataclasses and TypedDicts
     -   nearly complete needs testing and TypedDicts
 -   remove/handle orphan nets (no cluster assigned)